-Mandi & Mike, now empty nesters, are inspiring other members of the 50+ age group to get out, get active, and live a healthy lifestyle.
-They are therefore embarking on their second venture called Adventure Bound 2 – to travel the Atlantic seaboard and beyond, to cycle, kayak, snowshoe, and engage in other outdoor adventures.
+Mandi & Mike, now empty-nesters, are inspiring other members of the 50+ age group to get out, get active, and live a healthy lifestyle.
+Therefore, they are embarking on their second venture called Adventure Bound 2.
+They will travel the Atlantic seaboard and beyond, to cycle, kayak, snowshoe, and engage in other outdoor adventures.

-Already being great ambassadors for REID on their Adventure Bound 2 Instagram, we wanted to find out more about these awesome riders, so we approached them for an interview and this is what we learned.
+As they have been great ambassadors for Reid on their Adventure Bound 2 Instagram, we wanted to find out more about these awesome riders.
+Hence, we approached them for an interview and this is what we learned.

-We are Mandi and Mike – two farm kids from the U.S. Midwest (Iowa and Ohio), who currently base our outdoor adventures out of Maine.
-We each grew-up riding all over rural roads and through family farm lands.
-We have spent our careers in the outdoor and apparel industries, and have reached “empty nester” status, which gives us much more time and freedom for outdoor adventures.
+We are Mandi and Mike – two farm kids from the U.S. Midwest (Iowa and Ohio).
+However, we currently base our outdoor adventures out of Maine.
+We each grew up riding all over rural roads and through family farmlands.
+We have spent our careers in the outdoor and apparel industries, and have reached “empty nester” status.
+This gives us much more time and freedom for outdoor adventures.
 Throughout our careers, we served as “brand ambassadors” for L.L.
 Bean and Vera Bradley.

 When and how did you get into cycling?